Rainier-MSFT/Website_Availability_Monitor/README.md

 Two run modes exists:

-Run script remotely to watch site and log detailed responses to HTML file output On local IIS application host to monitor sites and processes, and capture nettrace & memory dump if necessary, with sendmail capability.
+Run script remotely to watch site responses in real-time and results piped to HTML log.
+Script can also be run locally on IIS host to monitor sites and processes, capture nettrace & memory dump if necessary, and offers sendmail capability.

 ![Website_Availability_Monitor](DocImages/output.jpg)